Bosco (drag queen): Early life

-Constantino was raised by musicians in Great Falls, Montana.
+Bosco was raised in Great Falls, Montana.
+She was raised Catholic.
 She received formal dance training at a young age.
-She was introduced to performative arts training, specifically formal dance training.

-Constantino was profiled in the Tribune after being awarded the Dance Educators of America Senior Boy Titlist, ranked at the national competition in Las Vegas, Nevada in 2010.
+Bosco was profiled in the Tribune after being awarded the Dance Educators of America Senior Boy Titlist, ranked at the national competition in Las Vegas in 2010.
 Her tap solo to Frank Sinatra's "Fly Me to the Moon" received the highest award given by the judges.

 Career

-Constantino's drag name, Bosco, is taken from her deceased dog as a tribute to him, jokingly stating that "He's not using it anymore, he's dead, so now it's mine".
-Constantino performed in drag for the first time in 2018.
-Bosco co-hosts a weekly drag show at Queer Bar in Seattle, Washington.
+The name "Bosco" is taken from her deceased dog as a tribute to him, jokingly stating that "He's not using it anymore, he's dead, so now it's mine".

-In 2022, she competed on season 14 of RuPaul's Drag Race.
+In 2022, Bosco competed on season 14 of RuPaul's Drag Race.
 She performed a burlesque routine for the opening episode's talent show.
-In the fifth, ninth, and thirteenth episodes of the season, Bosco won the main challenges, winning three cash prizes of US$5,000.

-In episode ten, the Snatch Game, Bosco portrayed Gwenyth Paltrow, was one of the queens to land in the bottom seven, and thus participated in a lip-sync tournament which took place the following episode.
+In the fifth, ninth, and thirteenth episodes of the season, she won the main challenges, winning three cash prizes of US$5,000.
+For Snatch Game, Bosco portrayed Gwyneth Paltrow but landed in the bottom seven, and thus participated in a lip-sync tournament which took place the following episode.
 She lost two lip syncs, one against Willow Pill to "Never Too Much" by Luther Vandross and one against Lady Camden to "Don't Let Go (Love)" by En Vogue.
-In the final lip sync, she went up against Jasmine Kennedie to "Swept Away" by Diana Ross, and won.
+In the final lip sync, Bosco went up against Jasmine Kennedie to "Swept Away" by Diana Ross, and won.

-In the twelfth episode, Bosco landed in the bottom two alongside Jorgeous and had to lip sync to "Heartbreak Hotel (Hex Hector Remix)" by Whitney Houston.
+In episode 12, Bosco landed in the bottom two alongside Jorgeous and had to lip sync to "Heartbreak Hotel (Hex Hector Remix)" by Whitney Houston.
 She lost the lip sync but was saved after she received the Gold Bar (a twist introduced in the third episode where each queen was assigned a chocolate bar and whoever had a bar which contained a golden ticket wrapped inside would be saved from elimination).
 This allowed Bosco to stay in the competition.
 In the subsequent episode, Bosco won the main challenge, which was a roast of Ross Mathews.
-She eventually made it to the finale, where she ended up in 3rd place.
+She ended up placing third in the finale.
+She appears in RuPaul's Drag Race Live Untucked.

+On April 23, 2025, Bosco was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.
+Bosco competed in the season's first bracket and advanced to the semifinals, having earned six points and won two challenges.
+She advanced to the finale after winning the talent show in the penultimate episode.
+She ultimately placed third a second time after winning a lipsync against Daya Betty and losing to Ginger Minj, the season's eventual winner.

 Personal life

-Constantino has lived in Seattle since 2015.
-Constantino uses she and they pronouns out of drag and she in drag.
-She came out as a transgender woman in February 2022, having begun her transition after filming Drag Race.
+Bosco uses "she" and "they" pronouns out of drag and "she" in drag.
+Bosco came out as a transgender woman in February 2022, having begun her transition after filming Drag Race.
 In 2023, she underwent facial feminization surgery and debuted her new look while walking in New York Fashion Week.

-Season 15 contestant Irene Dubois has been described as a drag "sister" to Bosco.
+Season 15 contestant Irene the Alien has been described as a drag "sister" to Bosco.
+Bosco has lived in Seattle since 2015.